JoseRoca/WinFBX/docs/Databases/ADO Classes/CADOFields Class.md

 #### ResyncEnum

-Specifies whether underlying values are overwritten by a call to Resync.
+Specifies whether underlying values are overwritten by a call to **Resync**.

 | Constant   | Description |
 | ---------- | ----------- |